testcontainers/workshop/steps/step7.md

 Run it, and it will fail.
 Why?
 There is no Kafka!

-But running Kafka in Docker is challenging and not as simple as doing `new GenericContainer`.
-But don't worry, there is `KafkaContainer` from Testcontainers.
+But running Kafka in Docker is challenging and not as simple as doing `new GenericContainer()`.
+But don't worry, this time there is `KafkaContainer` from Testcontainers.

-Just add it the same way as you added Redis and set `spring.kafka.bootstrap-servers` system property.
+Just add it the same way as you added Redis and set the `spring.kafka.bootstrap-servers` system property.

 ## Hint 1:
 Some containers expose helper methods.
 Check if there is one on `KafkaContainer` which might help you.